Think globally, act locally

 Sustainable development

-Following S Hotels & Resort’s philosophy of sustainable development, we carry out various sustainable development projects at our oceanside properties, notably at Santiburi Koh Samui, SAii Phi Phi Island Village, SAii Laguna Phuket, SAii Koh Samui Choengmon and CROSSROADS Maldives.
+Following S Hotels & Resort’s philosophy of sustainable development, we carry out various sustainable development projects at our oceanside properties in Thailand and the Maldives, notably at Santiburi Koh Samui, SAii Phi Phi Island Village, SAii Laguna Phuket, SAii Koh Samui Villas and CROSSROADS Maldives.

 Mr. Michael David Marshall